I no longer wish to travel. How do I apply for a refund?

 I'm a season ticket holder, when can I claim compensation for delays to LNER trains?

 If you travel on a LNER service that's late by 30 minutes or more, we'll give you compensation.
-For season ticket holders you'll need to do some sums to work out your compensation.

 If you've bought a ticket and your journey is cancelled or delayed, you'll probably be able to claim compensation.
 But how you claim - and how much - depends on the circumstances and the type of ticket.
 Just take a look at our delay repay page to find out more.